Deangelis History, Family Crest & Coats of Arms

 - Catherine D. DeAngelis, American physician, the first woman and the first pediatrician to become editor of the Journal of the American Medical Association

-- Vincent DeAngelis, American Democrat politician, Candidate in primary for Michigan State House of Representatives from Allegan County, 1960
+- Vincent DeAngelis, American Democratic Party politician, Candidate in primary for Michigan State House of Representatives from Allegan County, 1960

 - Pascal C. J. DeAngelis, American politician, Justice of New York Supreme Court 5th District, 1910-20

-- Noel C. DeAngelis, American Democrat politician, Candidate in primary for Delegate to Michigan State Constitutional Convention from Wayne County 19th District, 1961
+- Noel C. DeAngelis, American Democratic Party politician, Candidate in primary for Delegate to Michigan State Constitutional Convention from Wayne County 19th District, 1961

 - Joseph DeAngelis, American politician, Speaker of the Rhode Island State House of Representatives, 1988-92

-- Alfred DeAngelis, American Democrat politician, Alternate Delegate to Democratic National Convention from Connecticut, 1948
+- Alfred DeAngelis, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Connecticut, 1948

 - Tony DeAngelis (b.
 1965), Italian professional footballer